 Having an e-commerce store is a great passive income stream as long as you’re willing to put forth the effort required for marketing and promotion.
 However, it also has potential to make passive income on its own; once your e-commerce store is set up, it can operate by itself.
 When setting up an e-commerce store, choose a niche that will be profitable in your area.
 Then, market your products through social media sites like Pinterest and Facebook.

-Recommended resource for learning about e-commerce & business: Sarah Blakely’s Masterclass
+Recommended resource for learning about e-commerce & business: Sara Blakely’s Masterclass

 The Pros and Cons of Passive Income